jfhirst/gopeloton/README.md

 # gopeloton
-Just some noddy goland stuff to grab onepeloton data
+Just some basic golang stuff to grab onepeloton data

 As a newbie go programmer I wanted to see if I could do something useful.
 My starting point was the github api doodles from https://github.com/geudrik/peloton-api/blob/master/API_DOCS.md